[wpforms id="406" title="false" description="false"]

 The famous question while traveling to Maine is “Where to see Moose in Maine?

-With the biggest population in the lower 48 states and only second to Alaska, Maine is definitely the place if you want to see moose.
+With the largest concentration of moose in the lower 48 states and only second to Alaska, Maine is the place if you want to see the largest member of the deer family,

-I’ve always been fascinated with them, not sure if it is because of their size or their beauty but it is really a thrill seeing them in the wild.
+I’ve always been fascinated with moose, not sure if it is because of their size or their beauty but it is a lifetime experience seeing them in the wild.

 cow moose in marsh